 After living in San Diego for 2.5 years, I made is my mission to get through all of my bucket list items.
 Here you’ll never be bored!
 San Diego has so much to do and offer.
 The only question is: can you fit everything into your itinerary? 🙂 Let’s go!

 20 Things to Tick Off Your San Diego Bucket List

 1. Watch a Game at Petco Park

 Petco Park is the baseball park and home of the San Diego Padres.
 Located downtown close to the Gaslamp district, come here for a relaxing afternoon!
 Sit back, relax, take in a ball game, and drink some overpriced beer. 🙂

 2. Visit the Hotel del Coronado

 Crossing the Coronado Bridge and visiting the super famous Hotel del Coronado is a must!
 Rooms here are crazy expensive, but if you can afford it, hey – definitely stay the night.
-It is featured in a number of films, but the most popular is Some Like It Hot, starring Marilyn Monroe.
+It is sure to be a once in a lifetime experience. 🙂 It’s also featured in a number of films, but the most popular is Some Like It Hot, starring Marilyn Monroe.

 3. Enjoy the Views from the Mount Soledad Cross